eustasy/howtoubuntu.org/about-ubuntu/26-04-resolute-raccoon.md

 [{% include icons/download.svg.html %} Download Ubuntu](https://www.ubuntu.com/download/desktop){:.btn.download} [{% include icons/heart.svg.html %} Alternative Download Methods](https://ubuntu.com/download/alternative-downloads){:.btn.download.magnet}

+## Recommended System Requirements

+> **Note:** These are recommendations only.
+Ubuntu 26.04 raised its recommended RAM target this year to better reflect modern multitasking, with the previous bump in 2019.
+Ubuntu 26.04 can still run on less, but performance may be impacted.

+**Ubuntu 26.04 LTS (Resolute Raccoon) Recommended Requirements:**

+- **Processor:** 2 GHz dual-core (64-bit)
+- **Memory:** 6 GB RAM
+- **Storage:** 25 GB free hard drive space

+Earlier releases had lower requirements, but the above is recommended for a comfortable experience.
+Ubuntu flavours like Lubuntu may work better on older or low-memory hardware.

 ## Release Date
 Ubuntu 26.04 [was released](https://wiki.ubuntu.com/ResoluteRaccoon/ReleaseSchedule){:title="Ubuntu 26.04 Resolute Raccoon Release Schedule"} on Thursday the 23rd of April 2026.
 Ubuntu 26.04 Resolute Raccoon provides millions of users all over the world with a free, stable, secure operating system.